 During the preseason lottery, 225 permits are available for each day.
 The application period for this lottery is from March 1 through March 31 (eastern time).
 Applicants receive an email with lottery results in mid-April, or can get results online or by calling Recreation.gov.
 We are planning on the Half Dome cables being up May 24, 2020 through October 15, 2020, but these dates could change based on conditions.

 On each preseason lottery application, an applicant can apply for up to six permits (six people) and for specific dates or a range of dates.
 Applications will only be successful if the number of permits requested is available on at least one of the requested dates.
 If enough permits are available for more than one of the requested dates, permits are automatically awarded to the highest priority date, as entered by the applicant.

 The park service gives out roughly 50 permits each day by lottery during the hiking season.
 These permits are available based on the estimated rate of under-use and cancellation of permits (the exact number may change through the summer).
-The daily lotteries have an application period two days prior to the hiking date with a notification late that night.
-So, to hike on Saturday, you would apply on Thursday *no later than 1 pm* and receive an email notification of results late on Thursday night (results are also available online, or by phone the next morning.)
-The application period is from midnight to 1 pm Pacific time daily.
+The daily lotteries have an application period two days prior to the hiking date with a notification late that night, and he application period is from midnight to 1 pm Pacific time daily..
+So, to hike on Saturday, you would apply no later than 1 pm on Thursday and receive an email notification of results late on Thursday night (results are also available online, or by phone the next morning).
+To apply, go to recreation.gov and search for ‘Half Dome’.

 NOTE: Daily lottery applications only allow each person to apply once.
 So if you’re going with a group, you each need to apply to maximize your chances.